The extender algebra and $\Sigma^2_1$-absoluteness: Genericity iterations

-The following is an analogue of Theorem~\ref{T1} for an arbitrary set of ordinals and it will be used in the proof of Theorem~\ref{T.M_1}.
-A more useful version (Theorem~\ref{T1.delta}) requires a stronger large cardinal assumption.
+The following theorem is an analogue of Theorem~\ref{T1} for an arbitrary set of ordinals and it will be used in the proof of Theorem~\ref{T.M_1}.
+More useful versions (Theorem~\ref{T.WlimitW} and Theorem~\ref{T1.delta}) require stronger large cardinal assumptions.

 \begin{thm} Assume $(M,\vec E)$ is fully iterable and $\vec E$ witnesses a countable ordinal $\delta$ is a Woodin cardinal in $M$.
 Then for every set of ordinals $x$ there is a (well-founded) iteration $j\colon M\to M^*$ of length $<|x|^+$ such that $x$ is $j(\cWdd(\vec E))$-generic over~$M^*$. \end{thm}